Watch Roq.ad Webinar: Navigating a Rapidly Changing US Digital Advertising Landscape

 These identifiers are, of course, still in play today.
 And in the cookieless world, their importance has grown significantly.
 With data onboarding, you can take that offline data online and make the most of it in the digital environment.
 In order to make this “merging” possible, there has to be a match between the specific user’s profile and their online activity.
 Data onboarding provides such a match and enables you to see your customers online.

-Let’s go back to our nineties company example.
+Let’s go back to our 1990’s company example.
 Imagine you wanted to send a new catalog to your customer base in the 1990’s.
 It was pretty straightforward back in the day.
 You just had to open your Excel database and copy and print all of the physical addresses.
-In the digital world, this matter is a bit more complex.
+In today’s digital world, this matter is a bit more complex.
 Until recently, third-party cookies and Apple’s IDFA have played the role of the primary online identifier.
-And shortly, companies all over the world will have to redesign their addressability solutions since IDFAs are disappearing and 3P cookies won’t be available anymore.
+And shortly, companies all over the world will have to redesign their addressability solutions since IDFAs are disappearing and third-party cookies won’t be available anymore.
 Where does it leave us?

 There are new identifiers that can be used for a similar purpose:

-One of the main use cases of data onboarding is connecting CRM or offline data with one of the above new identifiers (and 3P cookies, at least until some time in 2022).
+One of the main use cases of data onboarding is connecting CRM or offline data with one of the above new identifiers (and third-party cookies, at least until some time in 2022).
 At the conclusion of this process, a company’s CRM data has been activated.

 Generally speaking, the data onboarding process is based on three steps:

 Of course, you will need a data onboarding partner that will help you execute the whole process.
-In their Google Attribution 360 white paper, Google explains what this process looks like from their perspective:
+In their Google Attribution 360 white paper, Google explains what this process looks like from their perspective.

 For starters, ask your future partner how long it will take to activate data.
 In today’s dynamic world, speed is of paramount importance.
 Users use different channels and devices to interact with your brand and offer.
 If you can’t keep up the pace, you will surely lose lots of potential possibilities to interact with users and engage them in your brand’s message.